sylv/lumin/README.md

 - "On Demand" torrents that are added to debrid on read
   - This would be incompatible with plex, probably sonarr/radarr, and probably jellyfin as they read files on scan.
   - Usenet may be fast enough to not need them to be cached ahead of time
+- "Passthrough" mounting, similar to mergerfs
+  - Attach a source drive like `/mnt/pool`, files in it will show up in lumins mount
+  - When remote files are streamed, we store the cache data in the source drive at eg `/mnt/pool/media/.../some_file.mkv.lpartial`
+  - If the entire file is streamed (or configuration is set to download the full file), we move the file to `/mnt/pool/media/.../some_file.mkv` and detach it from lumin
+  - This means you can start and stop using lumin easily without "losing" data, you could even "eject" by downloading everything lumin has and then removing it.
+  - This would be cool for hybrid setups